flagshipcompany/shopify-app-public/README.md

 The date the order was placed on.

 * **Courier Used**
-The courier used or the company who provides the shipping service (ex: UPS, Fedex, Purolator, etc.).
+The courier used or the company who provides the shipping service (ex: UPS, FedEx, Purolator, etc.).

 * **Service Used**
 The shipping service selected by the customer.